Register House Departments Roll of Honour 1914-1918

 Killed in action 28 June 1918, aged 20.

 Born 12 January 1891, Falkirk, son of Daniel O’May, glass merchant, and his wife Maggie Shields.
 Second Division Clerk in Registry of Deeds, Dublin, 1910-1911, on the staff of the 1911 Census, Edinburgh, 17 April 1911-14 April 1913, and thereafter in the Prison Commission, Edinburgh.
 O’May was mobilised with his Royal Scots Territorial Force unit in 1914.
 He received a commission in the Highland Light Infantry, 5 August 1916, and was promoted to Captain.
 He was fatally wounded in action.
 Unmarried, aged 27.
 In summer 1918 he was awarded a posthumous Military Cross.

 Ronald William Sanders *

 Second Division Clerk, General Registry Office (Scotland)

-Born in England circa 1893.
+Born in England circa 1893, son of William J Sanders, clerk, and his wife Annie.
 Boy Clerk, and later a Second Division Clerk, assigned to GROS in October 1912, before being reassigned to the Scottish Local Government Board in April 1914.
 He was a peacetime Territorial soldier, and after war was declared he was mobilised with his unit, 4th Battalion, Royal Scots, as Private 2133.
 On 14 June 1915 he landed with his battalion at Gallipoli, where he died in action at the age of 22.
 His body was not recovered.